 Finally, between 26 and 28 August, the majority of the German force was able to escape, and on 29 August the Allies captured Montélimar.
 The Germans had suffered 2,100 battle casualties and lost another 8,000 men taken prisoner while the Americans had sustained 1,575 casualties.

-The US VI Corps and units of the French II Corps on its western flank on the other side of the Rhône river now resumed their pursuit and sought to cut off the German forces, now including the formations of von der Chevallerie’s (from 5 September General Otto von Knobelsdorff’s) 1st Army pulling back from south-western France, as the latter headed toward the city of Dijon above the junction of the Saône and Rhône rivers, while the Germans planned to prevent another Montélimar by establishing a defensive shield using the 11th Panzerdivision.
+The US VI Corps and units of the II Corps d’Armée on its western flank on the other side of the Rhône river now resumed their pursuit and sought to cut off the German forces, which currently included the formations of von der Chevallerie’s (from 5 September General Otto von Knobelsdorff’s) 1st Army pulling back from south-western France, as the latter headed toward the city of Dijon above the junction of the Saône and Rhône rivers, while the Germans planned to prevent another Montélimar by establishing a defensive shield using the 11th Panzerdivision.
 The US and 3rd and 45th Divisions on the one hand, and the 11th Panzerdivision on the other hand, were making all speed possible to north in an effort to achieve their objectives of trapping the Germans or on the other hand of evading the US net.

 The Germans meanwhile tried to continue with their retreat, now through the area of Lyon.
 Behind them Germans destroyed bridges, hoping this would slow the Allied advance.
 However, the US 45th Division was able to bypass the German forces, taking the town of Meximieux, some 21.75 miles (35 km) to the north-east of Lyon, on 1 September.
 This posed yet another threat to the German retirement.
 After some initial skirmishes, the 11th Panzerdivision launched a heavy attack into the little town, causing 215 US casualties and destroying a number of tanks and other vehicles.